The W.A.F.F.L.E.S. are happy to help!

 4. Find support resources

-Locate your region’s FIRST LEGO League Jr. Partner who knows other FIRST teams, participating area schools, and local FIRST-friendly businesses that can help.
+Locate your region’s FIRST LEGO League Jr. Partner who knows other FIRST teams and participating area organizations.
 He or she can help you form an organizational plan.

 5. Learn about safety